 What’s made in North Carolina makes North Carolina.

-Manufacturing plays a significant role in North Carolina’s economy, accounting for nearly 21% of North Carolina’s total output and employing 10.8% of our state’s workforce.
-As the exclusive state affiliate for the National Association of Manufacturers (NAM) in North Carolina, the NC Chamber works every day to advocate for small and large manufacturers in every industrial sector across North Carolina.
+Manufacturing plays a significant role in North Carolina’s economy, accounting for nearly 17% of North Carolina’s total output and employing nearly 10% of our state’s workforce.
+As the exclusive state affiliate for the National Association of Manufacturers (NAM), the NC Chamber works every day to advocate for small and large manufacturers in every industrial sector across North Carolina.
 From producing lifesaving vaccines, to making the personal protective equipment for our health care heroes, and creating new jobs every day, North Carolina’s manufacturers are vital to the health of our people and our economy.

 The NC Chamber works closely with our manufacturing members to identify solutions to their most pressing problems.
 Crucial to these efforts is collaboration with employers, community colleges, apprenticeship programs, and education partners in efforts to bridge the skills gap.
 Removing stigma is key to getting more students enrolled in certification and training programs that ready them for manufacturing careers.